Creamy Vanilla Custard

 overhead ramekin of vanilla custard with fresh berries

-You can also use other extracts and flavors like espresso, coffee or almond.
-After custard is complet, add freshly grated nutmeg or cinnamon.
+• Seasonings – You can use other extracts and flavors like espresso, coffee or almond.
+After custard is complete, add freshly grated nutmeg or cinnamon.
 Instead of butter, whisk in 1-2 tablespoons of bourbon.

 How to Make Frozen Vanilla Custard